Rexios80/fast_ui/fast_nav/README.md

 - pushNamedAndRemoveUntil
 - pushNamedAndRemoveAll

+Convenience features:
-fast_nav supports nested navigation and provides a NestedNavigator class for simple setup
+- Nested navigation with a NestedNavigator class for simple setup
+- Optional duplicate page prevention

 ## Getting started
 Register a GlobalKey with FastNav and your MaterialApp